bettermarks/.github/README.md

 ### git-hooks

-Provides common pre-commit hooks that can be reused in other repositories without a lot of config.
+Provides common pre-commit hooks that can be reused in other repositories with minimal configuration.

 There are two widely used options for pre-commit hooks configured inside a repository:
 - <https://pre-commit.com> (language agnostic)